 - After the above items have been submitted, you will be required to set up an intake appointment with an ODS Coordinator.
 At this meeting, you and your DS Coordinator will develop an individual accommodation plan based on your current documentation and disability.
 Should your accommodations need to be adjusted at any time, you will need to set up an additional meeting with your counselor.
 If you require additional accommodations, you may be asked to provide additional documentation to substantiate the request.

-- October 31, 2014 is the deadline for Fall 2014 students to register with the ODS, as well as for students who are already registered with the ODS to submit their semester requests in order to receive accommodations for final exams.
+- March 2, is the deadline for Spring 2015 students to register with the ODS, as well as for students who are already registered with the ODS to submit their semester requests in order to receive accommodations for final exams.

-- October 31, 2014 is the deadline for Fall 2014 term students to register with the ODS.
+- March 2nd is the deadline for Spring 2015 term students to register with the ODS.

 - Attention Deficit/Hyperactivity Disorder

 - Psychiatric / Psychological Disorders